allenclong/Business-Intellgence/architecture.rst

 To improve the performance of queries, database designers may choose to create *aggregate* or *summary tables* around the fact table, such as MONTHLY_PREMIUM.
 We have some of these in the Amerisure warehouse that I believe are used for the web reporting application.
 The summary tables are not something actuarial has ever bothered with.

+Data is said to be stored in *normalized* tables in a transaction system when a minimal amount of data is replicated in each table and a data element needs to be updated in only one place.